twineworks/vertica-9-for-pentaho-kettle/README.md

 The plugin is tested with the official vertica 9 jdbc drivers.

 ## Why would I want this?
-Official Vertica support in kettle has not been updated for a while.
+Official Vertica support in kettle has not been updated in a while.
 Among other things, this plugin fixes the following issues:
 - [PDI-7769 - Vertica: Database Explorer shows views in the schema tree instead of the view tree](http://jira.pentaho.com/browse/PDI-7769)
 - [PDI-10234 - Vertica database logging does not log time information](http://jira.pentaho.com/browse/PDI-10234) (In fact, the issue is more severe: time is **always** truncated in DATETIME inserts.)
 - [PDI-13018 - lazy conversion for vertica table input does not work](http://jira.pentaho.com/browse/PDI-13018)